Increase your market share

 You will need to devote time and resources to research and development (R&D).
 This will have implications for your cashflow.
 You will also have to ensure your customers still receive the levels of service they are used to while you are working on new projects.

-Is diversification suitable for your business?
+Is diversification right for your business?

 Have you got enough financial and human resources to carry out the required R&D?
 If not, it may be better to increase your market share through other routes, eg joint ventures or informal partnerships.